 This allows everything to work with efficiency and synergy in your existing operation.

 We do not require that you allow us to “take over” everything.
 We provide help and guidance where you need it, and only do the heavy lifting when necessary, so your ongoing costs are minimized to improve your bottom line.

-I utilize screen casting software, e-mails, phone calls, and even Skype to tailor my services directly to your need.
+I utilize screen casting software, e-mails, phone calls, Skype, and Team Viewer remote access software in order to tailor my services directly to your need.